Anjum219/Regular-Expression/README.md

 # Regular-Expression
-Some basic regular expressions e.g., emails are coded here in python.
-The 'regex' library is used.
+Some basic functionalities of python 're' library are used to code some useful searching of patterns.